16 years ago a Scorolli et al. (2007) looked at the relative prevalence of fetishes online.

 Additionally we conducted a nationally representative survey study of 7,533 respondents to provide data on the absolute prevalence of different fetishes.

-- Foot fetish is the most prevalent fetish of all (11% of the population have a foot fetish) – more popular than cuckolding (8%), voyeurism (5%) and age play (3%).
+- Foot fetish is the most common fetish of all (11% of the population have a foot fetish) – more popular than cuckolding (8%), voyeurism (5%) and age play (3%).

 - 18% of men have a foot fetish, while only 4% of women have a fetish for feet and toes.

-- Age play is the most popular fetish amongst women (6% of women).
+- Age play is the most popular fetish amongst women (6% of women), while foot fetish is the most popular fetish among men (18%).

-- Twice as many have a fetish for voyeurism (watching others) compared to exhibitionism (exposing yourself for others).
+- Voyeurism (watching others) is twice as common in the population compared to exhibitionism (exposing yourself for others).

-- Cuckolding/cuckqueaning (fantasizing of an adulterous partner) is over 20 times more prevalent amongst men compared to women.
+- Cuckolding/cuckqueaning (fantasizing of an adulterous partner) is over 20 times more common amongst men compared to women.

 - Women fetishize anime/hentai more than men.